Frequently Asked Questions

 Students do not wear uniforms; however, the students do follow a dress code and the policy is available in the Family Handbook.

-Do you offer before and after school care (BASC)?
+Do you offer before and after school care?

-Yes – Before and After School Care is available at our Elementary Campus for K-8th grade.
+Yes – Before and After School Care (BASC) for K-8 is fully staffed and operated by the YMCA on-site at our elementary campus.
 Students from our Middle School Campus ride the bus to/from our Elementary Campus for BASC.
-It is also available at our Crossroads Campus for students in Preschool and Pre-K attending that campus.
+All aspects of the program, including enrollment, day-to-day operations, and payments are managed directly by the YMCA.

-Bus transportation is available among our campuses, and a bus form must be filled out each school year.
+Bus transportation is available among our campuses, and a Bus Transportation Form must be filled out each school year.
 Priority is given to students enrolled in Before and After School Care and to families with students at multiple campuses.
-Fees may apply, and detailed route information is available on the Bus Transportation Form available at school offices.
+Fees may apply, and detailed route information is available on the Bus Transportation Form available in the FACTS Parent Portal and at school offices.

 Who makes policy decisions for the school?

 ECS is a 501c3 not-for-profit, tax-exempt corporation.
 A board of directors; consisting of parents of current/alumni students, pastors, and community leaders governs ECS.
-Day-to-day operations are the responsibility of the Head of School and administrative leadership team.
+Day-to-day operations are the responsibility of the Superintendent and administrative leadership team.